Involutive bordered Floer homology

 By the pairing theorem for holomorphic triangle maps~\cite[Proposition 5.35]{LOT:DCov2}, these continuation maps agree with the tensor products of the bordered continuation maps associated to the pieces which are changing.
-So, the action of $\chi$ on $\HFa$ is given by the composition
+So, a similar argument to the proof of commutativity of Diagrams~(\ref{eq:com-Phi-1}),~(\ref{eq:com-Phi-2}), and~(\ref{eq:com-Psi}) shows that the action of $\chi$ on $\HFa$ is given by the composition